AIKozyreva/masters-course-2024-genome-bioinformatics/hw2/README.md

 Сырые данные для работы: Melospiza melodia melodia isolate bMelMel2 chromosome Z - https://www.ncbi.nlm.nih.gov/nuccore/NC_086226.1/

+## Task 0: Theory about genome-repeats

+**Tandem Repeats:**
+Definition: Tandem repeats are sequences of DNA where identical or nearly identical nucleotide motifs are repeated successively and appear adjacent to each other along the DNA strand.
+Organization: The repeated units are typically clustered together in a head-to-tail fashion.
+Examples: Microsatellites or simple sequence repeats (SSRs), minisatellites, and variable number tandem repeats (VNTRs) are common examples of tandem repeats.

+**Interspersed Repeats:**
+Definition: Interspersed repeats are sequences that are scattered throughout the genome rather than being clustered together.
+Organization: Unlike tandem repeats, interspersed repeats are not organized in a head-to-tail fashion but are dispersed at various locations.
+Examples: Transposons, retrotransposons, and other mobile genetic elements fall under interspersed repeats.

+**Low-Complexity Sequences:**
+Definition: Low-complexity sequences are regions in DNA that consist of simple and repetitive motifs but may not necessarily be organized in tandem or interspersed patterns.
+Organization: These repeats can occur in various arrangements, and their organization may not follow a specific pattern.
+Examples: Regions with homopolymeric runs, such as poly-A or poly-T stretches, are examples of low-complexity sequences.

+**Satellite DNA:**
+Definition: Satellite DNA consists of highly repetitive sequences that are often organized into longer arrays, forming distinct bands during centrifugation.
+Organization: Satellite DNA can be tandemly arranged (forming satellites) or interspersed in certain regions.
+Examples: Centromeric and telomeric repeats are types of satellite DNA.

 ## Task 1: Installing Repeats Masking Tools.
 Objective: Install WindowMasker, DUST, TRF, RepeatModeler, and RepeatMasker using Conda to familiarize yourself with software installation and environment management.